lloydlentz/slate-tips/ux/banner.md

 ### Solution
-On your main page report Drop this into the source code of the page
+On your main page report/widget Drop this into the source code of the page

 ```HTML
 <script>